ExcellentiaFuturale/flexiWANCharts/flexiEdge/Chart/README.md

 # flexiEdge

-`flexiEdge` is core component in the [flexiWAN](https://flexiwan.com/) Eco System.
+`flexiEdge` is core component in the [flexiWAN](https://flexiwan.com/) ECO System.

 ## Introduction

-This chart bootstraps `flexiEdge` as a Kubernetes VM intsnace otop of KubeVirt <https://kubevirt.io/>.
+This chart bootstraps `flexiEdge` as a Kubernetes VM intsnace on top of KubeVirt <https://kubevirt.io/>.

 ### Philosophy